kriti-bhatia99/terrorism-attacks-eda/README.md

 # terrorismproject

-Building a web application to visualise the data in the form of maps and graphs of various terrorist attacks all over the world
+An interactive web application developed in Python using Dash to visualise and analyse the data in the form of maps and graphs of various terrorist attacks all over the world